 Book Reviews Now Available!

-Check out reviews by Plastic Warrior, Old Toy Soldier, Playset Magazine and Toy Soldier Collector & Historical Figures magazine.
+Check out reviews by Plastic Warrior, Old Toy Soldier, Playset Magazine, Figuren, and Toy Soldier Collector & Historical Figures magazine.

 Also see the new Collector Guys feature on Swords and Roses and customer comments below.

 Swords and Roses is a collecting guide that focuses on the Britains Swoppet Knights, a range of plastic toy soldiers that ranks among the best ever.
 They were marketed with a theme of "The Wars of the Roses" - thus the title of the book.
 Britains Ltd produced the Swoppet Knights from 1959-1972, and they have become highly collectible over the past 50 years.
 See below for characteristics that make them special.